hackclub/hackpad/hackpads/porterpad/README.md

 I also made a [simple guide](https://docs.google.com/document/d/1JV8aVDMf2TwetxhckK0Wdf9FykIQtn7HA-_w5BLeQas) for the QMK Firmware for the people in slack

 # PCB BOM
-* 1x PCB with front and back silkscreen (black would be nice)
+* 1x PCB with front and back silkscreen (white would be nice)
 * 1x Seeed Xiao RP2040
 * 3x EC11 Rotary Encoders (if you have non clicky ones, i would prefer those)
 * 4x SKC6812E - SMD Neopixel LED